qlik-oss/enigma.js/README.md

 * Node.js >= 4.0
 * Git bash if on Windows

-And know of at least some these web technologies:
+And know of at least some of these web technologies:

 * JavaScript
 * Promises